microsoft/autogen/README.md

 # AutoGen

-AutoGen is an open-source programming framework OSS framework for developing intelligent applications using AI Agents patterns.
-It offers an easy way to quickly build event-driven, distributed, scalable, resilient AI agent systems.
-AutoGen aims to streamline the development and research of agentic AI.
-It offers features such as agents capable of interacting with each other, facilitates the use of various large language models (LLMs) and tool use support, autonomous and human-in-the-loop workflows, and multi-agent conversation patterns.
+AutoGen is an open-source framework for building intelligent, agent-based systems using AI.
+It simplifies the creation of event-driven, distributed, scalable, and resilient AI applications.
+With AutoGen, you can easily design systems where AI agents collaborate, interact, and perform tasks autonomously or with human oversight.

+AutoGen is built to streamline AI development and research, enabling the use of multiple large language models (LLMs), integrated tools, and advanced multi-agent communication workflows.
-You can build and run your agent system locally and easily move to a distributed system in the cloud when you are ready.
+You can develop and test your agent systems locally, then seamlessly scale to a distributed cloud environment as your needs grow.

 > [!IMPORTANT]
 > *Note for contributors and users*</b>: [microsoft/autogen](https://aka.ms/autogen-gh) is the official repository of AutoGen project and it is under active development and maintenance under MIT license.
 We welcome contributions from developers and organizations worldwide.
 Our goal is to foster a collaborative and inclusive community where diverse perspectives and expertise can drive innovation and enhance the project's capabilities.
 We acknowledge the invaluable contributions from our existing contributors, as listed in [contributors.md](./CONTRIBUTORS.md).
 Whether you are an individual contributor or represent an organization, we invite you to join us in shaping the future of this project.
 For further information please also see [Microsoft open-source contributing guidelines](https://github.com/microsoft/autogen?tab=readme-ov-file#contributing).
 >
-> -_*Maintainers (Sept 6th, 2024)*
+> -*Maintainers (Sept 6th, 2024)*

 AutoGen was created out of collaborative [research](https://microsoft.github.io/autogen/docs/Research) from Microsoft, Penn State University, and the University of Washington.

-## Key Aspects
+## Key Features

-- Asynchronous messaging: Agents communicate with each other through asynchronous messages, enabling event-driven and request/response communication models.
+- **Asynchronous Messaging**: Agents communicate via asynchronous messages, supporting both event-driven and request/response interaction patterns.
-- Scalable & Distributed: Enable complex scenarios with networks of agents across org boundaries
+- **Scalable & Distributed**: Design complex, distributed agent networks that can operate across organizational boundaries.
-- Modular, extensible & highly customizable: E.g. custom agents, memory as a service, tools registry, model library
+- **Modular & Extensible**: Customize your system with pluggable components, including custom agents, memory services, tool registries, and model libraries.
-- x-lang support: Python & Dotnet interoperating agents today, others coming soon
-- Observable, traceable & debuggable
+- **Cross-Language Support**: Interoperate agents across different programming languages.
+Currently supports Python and .NET, with more languages coming soon.
+- **Observability & Debugging**: Built-in tools for tracking, tracing, and debugging agent interactions and workflows.

 ## Getting Started